 Caitlin, FST Program Supervisor, completed her B.A. at McGill University with a major in psychology and minors in behavioral science and world religion.
 During her undergrad she was involved in research projects related to adolescent psychology, social psychiatry, and social studies of medicine.
 She went on to complete her M.A. in Applied Health Science at Brock University, specializing in community health in the Behavioral Health Sciences Research Lab.
 Her Master’s thesis focused on the relationship between markers of psychological wellbeing and physical activity outdoors.
 Her research interests have focused on how research can be used to help build community and facilitate social change.
 Caitlin has been involved in peer support since 2011 where she first was introduced to peer work during her post-secondary studies.
 At every institution she has attended, she has been involved in peer work as both a peer support partner and as an advocate for peer work.
 A dedication to peer work, foundational to the mission of HopeWorx, is what excited Caitlin about joining HopeWorx.
 Caitlin values the opportunity she’s been afforded at HopeWorx to blend her lived experience with her own mental health and passion for research.
 Prior to joining the Family Satisfaction Team (FST), she was a Research Specialist for the same team which was housed within another agency until July 2021 when the FST contract was awarded to HopeWorx.
 Caitlin is committed to empowering and connecting families within Montgomery County by amplifying their voice to a range of stakeholders within the community.
 In her spare time, Caitlin enjoys hiking, bird watching, and creative writing.

-Madeline, FST Research Assistant, graduated from American University with a B.A. in Anthropology and a minor in Women’s, Gender, and Sexuality Studies.
+Madeline, FST Research Specialist, graduated from American University with a B.A. in Anthropology and a minor in Women’s, Gender, and Sexuality Studies.
 During her undergrad, Madeline was a part of on-campus organizations such as Students Against Sexual Violence and Women’s Initiative.
 Prior to joining HopeWorx as a Research Assistant, Madeline has worked with other non-profits with a focus on social and cultural studies and community outreach and organization.
 Madeline is grateful for the opportunity to utilize both her personal and professional experience to advocate for her community.

-Morgan, FST Research Assistant, graduated with a B.A. from Rutgers University with a major in psychology and a minor in biological sciences.
+Morgan, FST Research Specialist, graduated with a B.A. from Rutgers University with a major in psychology and a minor in biological sciences.
 During her undergrad years, she was involved in peer work as a mentor for transfer students and was involved in research projects related to social and political psychology.
 Before joining HopeWorx, Morgan worked in the field of healthcare and is grateful for the opportunity to combine her research interests, passion for healthcare, and own lived mental health journey in her work as a Research Assistant for FST.
 In her free time, Morgan enjoys baking and hanging out with her cats.